 None of the family members had any crashes or violations in the past three years.

 They are switching insurers, so it would be a new policy, not a renewing policy, but they have been insured at least for the past three years.

-The cars used for the comparison were a 2012 Toyota Camry driven 12,000 miles per year and a 2007 Toyota Corolla driven 8,000 miles per year.
+The motor vehicles used for the comparison were a 2012 Toyota Camry driven 12,000 miles per year and a 2007 Toyota Corolla driven 8,000 miles per year.

 The policy is for one year and includes the following coverages:

-Twenty-five insurers provided sample premiums for each county.
-Major insurers such as Allstate, GEICO, and Progressive were included.
+Twenty-five insurers provided sample insurance premiums for each county.
+Major insurers such as Allstate, USAA, GEICO, and Progressive were included.